-We believe these studies are the first to show that a probe CD117-ADC can deplete HSCs in non-human primates.
+We believe this ongoing study is the first proof of mechanism showing that the probe CD117-ADC can successfully deplete HSCs in non-human primates.
 These data validate the non-human primate as a suitable model for efficacy and tolerability to guide the further development of our other ADCs in the C200 program.

-We expect to submit non-human primate data on our C200 program, including the results of the studies described above, for presentation at future medical meetings.
+We expect to submit non-human primate data on our C200 program for presentation at future medical meetings.